JPalmerK/SFUGuestLecture/README.md

 ================
 2024-04-01

+This tutorial illustrates some very basic principles of how sound moves through a medium with a varying soundspeed profile This is based on previous lectures and labs in the SFU course that extracted temperature, salinity, and pressure from Argos data.

+The methods implemented here are highly simplified and not suitable for research.
+However, they do demonstrate some of the concepts decently well.
+Please use and cite appropriately especially noting the raytrace_TL function which was modified by the author but is based on pervious works whcih are documented in the comments.

 ## Sounds Good.
 Listening in the Ocean.

 In the lecture we discussed some of the reasons utilizing sound to study